“And Jesus said unto him, Why callest thou me good? there is none good but one, that is, God.”

 John with Producer Ellie Phipps Price, Actress Julia Putnam, and Director Monty Miranda.

 In the summer of 2014, John helped promote the public screening of American Mustang, a docudrama about the plight of this national icon, at a local Muvico Theatre.
 John introduced the film with a moving presentation to a sold-out audience, to increase awareness about the conflict between ranchers, the BLM and the horse lovers who want to preserve this beautiful creature for our country.

 John had the privilege of interviewing environmental and public officials for this film: the California Director of the National Wildlife Federation (NWF), the Public Affairs Officer of the National Park Service (NPS), a local Ventura County Supervisor, a wildlife biologist and mountain lion expert from the NPS, the Executive Officer of the Resource Conservation District of the Santa Monica Mountains who is also the architect of the proposed wildlife corridor, the Curator of the Chumash Indian Museum of the Conejo Valley, and former State Senator Fran Pavley who represented California’s 27th State Senate district.
-John made presentations of this issue to a high school science class, to two high school theatre classes, and to a third grade elementary school class.
+John made presentations of his documentary to elementary and high school classes.

 Tuk’e’m Mountain Ghost won Best Documentary at The Eagle Film Festival, June 2015.
-It was also chosen to screen at the Earth Charter Film Festival presented by Citizens for Peaceful Resolutions (CPR).
+It was also chosen to screen at the Earth Charter Film Festival presented by Citizens for Peaceful Resolutions (CPR), October 2015.
 The film was chosen because it exemplifies the Earth Charter principle of Ecological Integrity.
 It was also chosen to screen at the G2 Green Earth Film Festival, October 2015.
-Below is a link to this film:

 John was invited to speak about the proposed wildlife corridor to the Ventura County Board of Supervisors on March 15th, 2016.